Global Demographics and Population Projections

 Gallup polls reveal that 31% of the population in Latin America want to leave their countries, about the same percent of the people polled in Africa and the Middle East.
 Latin Americans are fed up with violence and poverty, especially in southern Mexico, El Salvador, Honduras and Guatemala.
 Over 4 million people – about 13% of the population - have already left Venezuela.
 There have been recessions in Brazil and Argentina, in addition to 64,000 murders in Brazil in 2017.
 Drug gangs are a threat in many Latin American cities and countries.
 Much of the post-war increase in income and wealth has gone to a small percent of the population, a reason for the recent demonstrations in Chile.
 Overall, Latin America has had little economic growth since 2015.

-Corruption is everywhere, with another major scandal uncovered in Brazil.
+Corruption is everywhere.
 80% of those polled in Latin America think their government is corrupt.
 According to another poll, “the share of Latin Americans dissatisfied with how democracy works in their country has risen from 52% in 2010 to 71% in 2018.”

 If voters remain disenchanted and disgusted, more autocratic leaders are likely to be elected.
 And emigration pressure on U.S. southern borders will increase.